syazarilasyraf/syazarilasyraf.com/README.md

 ## Technologies

-I've built this site using [Jekyll](https://jekyllrb.com/) with the [Console Theme](https://github.com/b2a3e8/jekyll-theme-console).
+I've built this site using [Jekyll](https://jekyllrb.com/).
 It's all about minimalism and simplicity.

 ## Key Features